smartloli/EFAK/README.md

   * Zookeeper.
 Old version of Kafka (0.8.2 before) default storage in Zookeeper.
   * Kafka.
 New version of Kafka (0.10.0 in the future) default recommend storage in Kafka Topic(__consumer_offsets).

 Kafka Eagle supports multiple offset storage paths.
-If you store them in Zookeeper and Kafka respectively, you can configure them like this.
+If you store them in Zookeeper and Kafka, you can configure them like this.
 ```
 # Set kafka cluster alias
 kafka.eagle.zk.cluster.alias=cluster1,cluster2